 Chiyoda, which commenced R&D into a high performance dehydrating catalyst in 2002, successfully developed one capable of obtaining hydrogen from methylcyclohexane (MCH) in 2011, which can be used for commercial purposes.
 As a result, it became possible to transport a large amount of hydrogen safely and easily, one of the main challenges in utilizing hydrogen.
 With these transport and dehydrogenation breakthroughs, Chiyoda has enabled the building of a hydrogen supply chain.

-Taisuke Oshima, the Team Leader for Communications and Public Relations in the Hydrogen Supply Chain Development Unit, explains,
+Taisuke Oshima, the Team Leader for Communications and Public Relations in the Hydrogen Supply Chain Development Department, explains,

 “By causing a chemical reaction between toluene and hydrogen, methylcyclohexane (MCH) is formed, and this liquid reduces the hydrogen to about 1/500th the volume of gaseous hydrogen.
 This makes it possible to transport large volumes of hydrogen at ambient temperature and normal pressure.
 We call this MCH “SPERA Hydrogen”.
 Spera is a Latin word meaning to hope.

 Oshima continues, “The hydrogen supply chain projects we are first aiming to build start from fossil fuel, and with the use of SPERA Hydrogen”, improve the hydrogen supply infrastructure.
 In future projects, hydrogen produced from large renewable energy facilities in Russia, Australia, New Zealand and other countries will be converted into SPERA Hydrogen and transported to where it is needed.
 The hydrogen will then be efficiently separated (dehydrogenated) from the MCH and transported to such sites as power plants, hydrogen stations, and cogeneration facilities.
 In this way, I believe that the use of hydrogen derived from renewable energy can substantially contribute preventing global warming. ”